Sol4rOnGit/Sol4rOnGit/README.md

 | [Video Games | created with Godot](https://sol4ronitchio.itch.io/) | [Web Development | DKNS Website](https://dkns-website.vercel.app/) | [Web Development | S+EM.
 Website](https://stemtutors.vercel.app/)
 | [Video Game | Roblox | 1,700 visits at the age of 10](https://www.roblox.com/games/4915318119/ToH-Practice-SuperTower) |

-I am currently working on the S+EM. website, the UCGS computer science society website and "FLOW" (a video game where you swim between traffic on a motorway) as personal projects
+I am currently working on the S+EM. website, the UCGS computer science society website and "FLOW" (a video game where you swim between traffic on a motorway) as personal projects.

+I am also working on many Minecraft mods and plugins for YouTube & as passion projects.
+See [Modrinth](https://modrinth.com/user/Sol4rMakingMods).

 My [LinkedIn here](https://www.linkedin.com/in/hiresh-solanki-85b062378/) to see other stuff not related to development as well.